dvanderelst/GradStats/02 DataWrangling/CleaningData.md

 The histogram looks weird because of the very few, very high ages.
-We *could* try to fix these by assuming, for example, that `1998` is the birthyear and not the age.
+We *could* try to fix these by assuming, for example, that `1998` is the birth year and not the age.
 We will do this later.

 ``` r
 hist(depression_data$age)